 # Kubernetes

-This topic describes how to add and configure P0’s Kubernetes integration so users can use P0 to grant access to a Kubernetes cluster.
+Add and configure P0’s Kubernetes integration so you can grant access to a Kubernetes cluster.

 * [Prerequisites](#prerequisites)